Semantic-driven Colorization: Introduction

-\textbf{Data-driven automatic techniques} automatically generate plausible colors by learning a color mapping from the training data.
-Generally, an end-to-end deep neural network is employed to manipulate colors directly.
-Larsson et al. \cite{larsson2016learning} use the image classification pre-trained model of VGG16 \cite{simonyan2014very} to extract contextual information as hypercolumn.
-Iizuka et al. \cite{iizuka2016let} divide their network into two streams: colorization and object recognition.
-They scale the input image and feed it into a recognition stream, then fuse the recognized features into the middle of the colorization stream.
-Meanwhile, Victoria et al. \cite{vitoria_2020_WACV} work let the network learn object recognition internally.
-Instead of semantic recognition, Yoo et al. \cite{yoo2019coloring} present a memory network learning color feature, then modify the features in the colorization network.
-Zhang et al. \cite{zhang2016colorful} solve the multimodal nature of the colorization problem by learning the color probabilities for their possible colors.
-Zhao et al. \cite{zhao2018pixel} improve the work of Zhang et al. \cite{zhang2016colorful} to let the network learn the meaning of pixels by detecting the semantic segmentation.
-Afterward, they improve their colorization to learn the semantic segmentation in the internal network, as described in \cite{zhao2019pixelated}.
-However, semantic detection has a limitation on gray-scale images leading to semantic-related problems, such as color bleeding and color inconsistency.
+\textbf{Data-driven automatic techniques}. automatically generate plausible colors by learning a color mapping from the training data.
+Typically, an end-to-end deep neural network is employed to predict the colors of a black-and-white photo directly.
+Larsson et al. \cite{larsson2016learning} use the image classification pre-trained model of VGG16 \cite{simonyan2014very} to extract contextual information as a hyper-column, then leverage it to predict the Hue and Chroma components.
+Iizuka et al. \cite{iizuka2016let} divide their network into two streams for colorization and image classification.
+They resize the input image to a smaller size and feed it into the stream of image classification, then fuse the recognized features into the middle of the colorization stream.
+Their network is thus aware of the perceptual information of the input image.
+Meanwhile, Victoria et al. \cite{vitoria_2020_WACV} let the network learn image classification internally.
+Instead of the network being simultaneously trained with image classification, Yoo et al. \cite{yoo2019coloring} present a memory network to retrieve a color feature that best matches the ground-truth color feature, then modify the features in the middle of their colorization network using Adaptive Instance Normalization.
+Zhang et al. \cite{zhang2016colorful} solve the multimodal nature of the colorization problem by learning the color probabilities for their possible colors as a classification task.
+By adopting the legacy of image segmentation using deep learning, Zhao et al. \cite{zhao2018pixel} improve the work of Zhang et al. \cite{zhang2016colorful} to let the network also learn the meaning of pixels by detecting the semantic map while predicting colors.
+Afterward, they improve their colorization to learn the semantic segmentation inside their network, as described in \cite{zhao2019pixelated}.
+However, image classification and semantic segmentation are limited on gray-scale images, leading to semantic problems, such as color bleeding and color inconsistency.
 Moreover, semantic faults also bring monochrome-like problems.
-Figure~\ref{fig_problems} shows the problem in existing works\cite{iizuka2016let, larsson2016learning, zhang2016colorful}; \textit{the bird }have the same color tone with \textit{the background}.
-Its mechanism can be reproduced by the combination of reducing saturation and overlaying a color filter on the original image.
-To solve this problem, we provide the scheme to learn the semantic map associated with the gray context at low-level features.
-The advantage of our approach is that the gray features are effectively combined with the semantic information in training, which helps to define the features of object segmentation and its gray-scale region.
-The combined features, having rich semantic information, help to synthesize discriminative colors.
-Consequently, this work can provide colors more discriminative, especially between \textit{the bird} and \textit{background}.
+For example, Figure~\ref{fig:monochrome} shows the problem in the typical work \cite{zhang2016colorful} that \textit{objects} usually have the same color with the \textit{background}.
+As an experience in photo editing, the monochrome problem can be reproduced by step-by-step reducing Saturation (in Hue-Saturation-Lightness color space) and overlaying a color filter on an image.
+To solve this problem, Su et al. \cite{Su-CVPR-2020} proposed a way of focusing on coloring detected instances.
+However, they may suffer from low performance when none of the instances is detected, or the details other than "instances" are ignored.
+Plus, the instance-specific contrast information, which significantly affects their colorization performance, is not considered, as shown in Figure \ref{fig:contrast}.
+This work provides a scheme to predict colors based on the gray values and its semantic map at low-level features and designs a new inference flow for u-style architecture so that the instance-specific contrast information of gray values is properly removed.
+Therefore, our network can effectively learn the plausible colors for specific objects.
+Besides, the boundaries of objects in the black-and-white photo are identified before coloring, preventing color overflowing and bleeding, especially the monochrome problem.
+Therefore, our colorization network trained with semantic maps can provide the more distinct and plausible colors, as shown in Figure \ref{fig:monochrome}.